prawnydagrate/aoc/2024/d07/README.md

 ### Thought process

-Well, it's obvious (from the division and subtraction) in the algorithm from part 1, that I'm gonna have to find the _inverse_ of the concatenation operator.
+Well, it's obvious (from the division and subtraction in the algorithm from part 1), that I'm gonna have to find the _inverse_ of the concatenation operator.
 For that I'll have to investigate.

 ```
 78 || 56 = 7856